-Join us to celebrate the achievements of Howardena Pindell.
-This spring, Pindell is one of four individuals to be recognized by Brandeis University, who will award her with a Doctor of Fine Arts honorary degree.
+This past spring, Howardena Pindell was one of four individuals recognized by Brandeis University with a Doctor of Fine Arts honorary degree.
 Pindell’s work is held in the Rose Art Museum’s permanent collection, and her five-decade long career was the focus of the museum’s 2019 exhibition Howardena Pindell: What Remains to be Seen.

-To mark this occasion, we invite you to a conversation between Pindell and students from our graduating class of curatorial interns, who have just received degrees of their own: Sherman H. Starr Family Curatorial Interns Hannah Kressel and Emma Peters.
-Pindell and our freshly minted 2020 graduates will be joined by Caitlin Julia Rubin, Assistant Curator.
+To mark this occasion, we hosted a conversation between Pindell and students from our graduating class of curatorial interns, who had just received degrees of their own: Sherman H. Starr Family Curatorial Interns Hannah Kressel and Emma Peters.
+Pindell and our freshly minted 2020 graduates were joined by Caitlin Julia Rubin, Associate Curator and Director of Programs.

 About Howardena Pindell